Harshita1303/Projects/IMDB Movie Analysis/README.md

 ## 🛠️ Approach

 1. **Data Collection & Preprocessing:**
--Imported, cleaned, and transformed the dataset using Excel.
+ - Imported, cleaned, and transformed the dataset using Excel.
 2. **Data Analysis:**
  - Conducted statistical analysis and summarized data using Pivot Tables in Excel.
  - Performed deeper insights and advanced visualizations using Power BI.
 3. **Data Visualization:**
  - Used Power BI’s robust charting and visualization tools to identify key trends influencing movie ratings.
 4. **Reporting:**
  - Created interactive dashboards in Power BI to present findings and share insights with stakeholders.
 5. **Documentation:**
  - Documented the product for better understanding.

 ## 🔧 Tech Stack Used
 - **Excel:** Data cleaning, Pivot Tables, and basic statistical analysis.